Cradlepoint Expands 5G Portfolio with Innovative “Router-on-the-Roof” for Vehicles

 “Modern public safety operations leverage data to make operations safer and more effective, and the data demands in and around vehicles continue to grow,” said Ken Rehbehn, principal analyst at CritComm Insights.
 "Simplified integrated antenna form factors that bring high-performance 5G capabilities without running additional antenna cables will translate to reduced installation costs, faster installation, and improved radio performance."

-The R2100 Series 5G Ruggedized Router is powered by Cradlepoint NetCloud, providing an enterprise-class, unified edge security solution for in-vehicle and IoT networks.
-For example, NetCloud gives vital public service agencies end-to-end encryption, industry-leading threat detection, and defense functionality to enable secure direct cloud and internet access for applications and IoT devices, with or without Wi-Fi.
-The R2100 can also support the NetCloud Exchange services which provide Zero Trust Network Access and 5G Optimized SD-WAN.
+The R2100 Series 5G Ruggedised Router is powered by Cradlepoint NetCloud, providing an enterprise-class, unified edge security solution for in-vehicle and IoT networks.
+For example, NetCloud gives vital public service agencies end-to-end encryption, industry-leading threat detection, and defence functionality to enable secure direct cloud and internet access for applications and IoT devices, with or without Wi-Fi.
+The R2100 can also support the NetCloud Exchange services which provide Zero Trust Network Access and 5G Optimised SD-WAN.

-For more information on Cradlepoint’s R2100 Series 5G Ruggedized Router, please visit: https://cradlepoint.com/product/endpoints/r2100-series.
+For more information on Cradlepoint’s R2100 Series 5G Ruggedised Router, please visit: https://cradlepoint.com/product/endpoints/r2100-series.

 About Cradlepoint